Velma “Sue” Westbrook, D.N.S., MA, RN

 Dean of the College of Nursing and Allied Health

 To be recognized as an innovative leader in the educational preparation of entry-level and advanced practice nurses and allied health professionals.

-The College of Nursing and Allied Health supports the Nicholls creed, affirming “values that promote citizenship, concern for self and others, and the desire for a better world,” by embracing as its core values:
+The College of Nursing and Allied Health supports the Nicholls creed, affirming “values that promote citizenship, concern for self and others, and the desire for a better world,” by embracing its core values:

 - CIVIC RESPONSIBILITY: We use our time and talents to serve our community, recognizing that service to others is the cornerstone of the health professions.

 - EXCELLENCE: We strive to achieve the highest quality in all endeavors.
-We strive for excellence in teaching, research, and service, and empowerment through learning.
+We strive for excellence in teaching, research, service, and empowerment through learning.

 - INTEGRITY: We strive to be fair and truthful in all instances.

 - LEADERSHIP: We are good stewards and representatives of the university because we value our collective role as a regional leader and model for all we serve.

 - RESPECT: We commit to the customs and amenities of a civil society.
 We respect the rights of others and are respond sincerely to the needs and interest of our constituents.